tmrowe/flyway-prototype/README.md

 Flyway supports rollbacks via undo migrations.
 An undo migration is responsible for reversing the change made by a regular versioned migration.

+All versioned migrations are stored in the `src/main/resources/db/migration/undo` directory.

 Flyway documentation for [undo migrations](https://flywaydb.org/getstarted/undo).